 How Do Tornadoes Form?
 (Grades 6-12) This video segment adapted from NOVA describes the challenges of studying tornadoes and shows how computer simulations are helping researchers observe what they can’t possibly see in a real storm.

 NOVA’ video, Deadliest Tornadoes is a fitting program to watch as the region commemorates the anniversary of the terrible tornadoes that hit last year.
 The DVD looks at the scientists striving to understand the forces at work behind the outbreaks of violent tornadoes during 2011.
 Could their work improve tornado prediction in the future?
-Order this video (Deadliest Tornadoes, I.D.
-2271) by clicking here.
+Borrow this title from the WGBY Collection at the Springfield Public Library.

 Many residents of Western Massachusetts were personally affected by the rare occurrence of a tornado in our region last year.
 Even 9 months later, a drive through Springfield still shows the effects of the June 1 storm.
 Why was the 2011 tornado season in the U.S. so extreme?
 NOVA: “Deadliest Tornadoes” will air at Wednesday, April 11, 2012 at 9pm on WGBY.
 Learn more about tornadoes on NOVA’s website.
 Here’s a preview of the episode: